Be The Toast of Your Tailgate

 30 September, 2021

 College football holds a special place in most Michigan homes.
-From the rivalry of Michigan vs. Michigan State, to family recipes handed down throughout the years, this seasonal activity comes with a secondary tradition, tailgating.
-Despite the cooler temps, many still brave the outdoors for the special Saturday hangout.
-Others retire to the comfort of their couch.
-How do you tailgate?
-We have tips on how to create the perfect tailgate of your own, indoors or out.
+From the rivalry of Michigan vs. Michigan State to family recipes handed down through the years, this seasonal activity comes with a beloved secondary tradition — tailgating.
+Despite the cooler temps, many still brave the outdoors for the special Saturday hangout, while others retire to the comfort of their couch.
+Here are tips on creating the perfect tailgate, indoors or out.

 Outdoors

-Check the weather-Try to stay fluid with plans, Michigan weather is notorious for being tricky, you don’t want to get caught out in the rain, literally.
-Having a pop-up tent is a great way to mitigate the risks of inclement weather.
-These can easily protect against drizzles, add wind protection, and create a landmark for those joining in your celebration in the sea of people.
+Check the weather.
+Try to stay fluid with plans — Michigan weather is notorious for being unpredictable.
+A pop-up tent is a great way to mitigate the risks of inclement weather, offering protection against drizzles, adding wind cover, and creating a landmark for those joining your celebration in a sea of people.

-Non-Breakable- Think of using non-breakable materials when tailgating outdoors.
-No one wants glass or porcelain shards around them while enjoying their game day.
-Cans over bottles, recyclable over grandma’s dishes.
-This will make cleanup easier as well.
-Aluminum does a great job of shrinking when crushed!
+Go non-breakable.
+Use non-breakable materials when tailgating outdoors — no one wants glass or porcelain shards around during game day.
+Cans over bottles, recyclable over grandma's dishes.
+This makes cleanup much easier too.

 Indoors

-Shoes off- If you aren’t already a shoes-off household, it is time to become one.
-This will make your clean-up after a big tailgate much easier.
-Not to mention your house stays sanitary.
-Shoes track 66 million units of bacteria.
-That’s way more than a toilet seat!
-To keep cold and flu season out of your family, be sure to leave those kicks at the door!
+Shoes off.
+If you aren't already a shoes-off household, now is the time to become one.
+This makes post-tailgate cleanup much easier and keeps your home sanitary.
+Studies show shoes can track up to 66 million units of bacteria — far more than a toilet seat.
+Keep cold and flu season out by leaving shoes at the door!

-Create a flow- You won’t want people tramping through your home, or looking through cabinets and drawers for necessary items.
-Create the main space for drinks and food that is conducive to people moving about.
-Consider your dining room table, remove the chairs, and this area can easily be worked around as your party-goers flock to the snacks and libations.
-Place a covered trash can nearby for easy disposal.
+Create a flow.
+You won't want people trampling through your home or searching through cabinets for what they need.
+Create a central space for drinks and food that is easy for guests to move around.
+Consider removing chairs from your dining room table so guests can easily access snacks and drinks from all sides.
+Place a covered trash can nearby for easy disposal throughout the event.

-Enough grub-An easy way to make sure there is enough food for all your guests is the one lb. rule.
-In whatever variety you enjoy, just roughly have about one pound of food per guest.
-This should give you plenty of leeways, but it won’t leave you with a fridge full of leftovers.
+Bring enough grub.
+An easy way to make sure there is enough food is the one-pound rule — roughly one pound of food per guest.
+This gives you plenty of leeway without leaving you with a fridge full of leftovers.

-We hope that we’ve eased some of your tailgating jitters.
 With these tips, you will be the toast of the tailgate!
 Most importantly, drink responsibly and celebrate safely.
-Keep checking back to the KRatos Gas & Power blog for more lifestyle tips!
+Keep checking back to the Kratos Gas & Power blog for more lifestyle tips!